d3b4g/leonids/_posts/enum.md

 #### Enumerating AD GPO

 ##### Description
 Group Policy Objects are Active Directory containers used to store groupings of policy settings.
-These objects are then linked to specific sites, domains, or m organizational units (OUs).
+These objects are then linked to specific sites, domains, or organizational units (OUs).

+> **Get-NetGPO**
-With PowerView, the **Get-NetGPO**  cmdlet allows for the easy enumeration of all current GPOs in a given domain.
+cmdlet allows for the easy enumeration of all current GPOs in a given domain.

 ![source-01](/img/enu6.PNG){: .align-left}